simonhoyos/rust-learning/notes.md

 }
 ```

-### Traits;
+### Traits

-- Debug
+- Are way to define shared functionality for objects.
+- Collection of methods that types can implement.

+**Derivations**

+- Debug: allow to use {:?} when printing to get a debug value.
+- Clone: add clone function to the type that performs a deep clone of the data. (my_var.clone())
+- Copy: when assigning a type instead of moving the ownership the value is copied.
+- PartialEq: adds code that allows to compare type values withe the == operator.

 ## Keywords

-fn, return, let, const, mut, struct, impl, mod, pub, use, if / else if / else, match, for in, while, loop, break,
+fn, return, let, const, mut, struct, impl, mod, pub, use, super, if / else if / else, match, for in, while, loop, break,
 continue, enum

 ## Other

 - test are ignored in normal compilation.
-- trait is a collection of methods that types can implement.
 - if main does not returns at all, rust assume the program finished successfully (exit code: 0).
 - libraries are called crates.
 - Rust has type inference.